Tredoku Patterns: Classifying tredoku patterns with

 \section{Classifying tredoku patterns with $\tau=2\rho+1$}

-\begin{definition} A tredoku pattern is \emph{verdant} if it has $2\rho+1$ tiles, $\rho+2$ leaves and $\rho$ runs of length $3$. \end{definition} Verdant tredoku patterns are exactly those whose parameters lie on the uppermost diagonal in Figure~\ref{fig:graph}:
+\begin{definition} A tredoku pattern is \emph{verdant} if it has $2\rho+1$ tiles, $\rho+2$ leaves and $\rho$ runs of length $3$. \end{definition} Verdant tredoku patterns are exactly those whose parameters lie on the uppermost diagonal in Figure~\ref{fig:graph}, as the following lemma shows.